Taymhe/Taymhe/README.md

 - 👀 I’m interested in DATASCIENCE
 - 🌱 I’m currently in the learning process of being a DATA SCIENTIST
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+- Website: taymhe.github.io

 <!---
 Taymhe/Taymhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.